 K&F Concept Black Mist filters have small particles embedded in the glass to diffuse light and create a glowing misty effect.
-In bright lighting conditions, it will create a soft glow that is similar to the Orton effect, but in neutral lighting, it can diffuse the colors and smooth the contrast.
+In bright lighting conditions, they will create a soft glow similar to the Orton effect, but in neutral lighting, they can diffuse the colors and smooth the contrast.

-Today a lot of photographers are turning to these soft filters to take the digital edge out of their lenses for a more cinematic analog look.
-But traditionally they have used them for a more relaxing diffused look or situations where a calmer contrast is desired.
+Today, many photographers are turning to these soft filters to remove the digital edge from their lenses for a more cinematic analog look.
+But traditionally, they have used them for a more relaxing, diffused look or situations where a calmer contrast is desired.

 K&F Concept Black Soft Filter Specs